Dr Lynda Shaw, Business Neuroscientist and Author of ‘Your Brain is Boss’, reveals tips on how to communicate about change within the workplace.

 Neuroscience has an explanation for this.
 We know that the synapses in the brain enable communication between neurons in order to encode, consolidate, store and retrieve memories.
 Recent studies, however, have shown that in the short-term synapses are strengthened and then weaken if over stimulated (Brett et al 2013).
 This suggests that any kind of learning needs to be in small chunks with time for reflection to allow people to work out how the new information can be applied to their own circumstances.

 The science of change is a big subject, but for now, the thing to consider is first, tell the whole story to all the staff.
 Secondly, be succinct, positive and demonstrate the benefits of the changes that are about to occur.

 Your messages don’t have to be complicated, but they do have to be clear.

 Come and listen to my talk at CIPD Festival of Work on 12 June 2019 at Olympia London to find out more.
 It will be fun and informative.

-Dr Lynda Shaw, Business Neuroscientist and Author of ‘Your Brain is Boss’ is speaking in the Future of Work conference on 12 June 2019.
+Dr Lynda Shaw, Business Neuroscientist and Author of ‘Your Brain is Boss’ is speaking at the CIPD Festival of Work on 12 June 2019.

 Further reading: Brett L. Benedetti, Yoshio Takashima, Jing A Wen, Joanna Urban-Ciecko and Alison L. Barth (2013).
 Differential Wiring of Layer 2/3 Neurons Drives Sparse and Reliable Firing During Neocortical Development.
 Cereb Ortex.
 23 (11) 2690-2699